bonni208/Business_Ethics/Business_Ethics.md

 #### Shall We Play a Game?

-I’ve created a short game to help you practice distinguishing between **legal vs. illegal** and **ethical vs. unethical** actions, since that tends to be a topic that has been confusing for students in this class in the past.
+I’ve created a game to help you practice distinguishing between **legal vs. illegal** and **ethical vs. unethical** actions, since that tends to be a topic that has been confusing for students in this class in the past.

 [Play the game](https://bonni208.github.io/game-good-place-ethics/), and take a screenshot at the end, showing your total points.
+The game will begin by letting you choose who you want to play as... and the goal doesn't necessarily have to be to get the highest score.

 ![GoodPlace Characters](https://innovatelearning.s3.amazonaws.com/good-place-characters.png)

-Feel free to work to get the highest or the lowest score possible.
-It will be fun either way.

 Play: [The Ethics Architect](https://bonni208.github.io/game-good-place-ethics/)